lmorg/murex/docs/FAQ.supported-platforms.md

 ## OpenBSD

-Tested on an earlier version of _murex_.
+Tested on an earlier version of Murex.

 OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.

 ## NetBSD

-NetBSD is part of the automated build tests so _murex_ will compile on NetBSD.
+NetBSD is part of the automated build tests so Murex will compile on NetBSD.
 However no functional testing has been conducted on that particular platform.

 ## DragonflyBSD

-DragonflyBSD is part of the automated build tests so _murex_ will compile on DragonflyBSD.
+DragonflyBSD is part of the automated build tests so Murex will compile on DragonflyBSD.
 However no functional testing has been conducted on that particular platform.